damian-pastorini/tile-map-optimizer/README.md

 [![Reldens - GitHub - Release](https://www.dwdeveloper.com/media/reldens/reldens-mmorpg-platform.png)](https://github.com/damian-pastorini/reldens)

-# Reldens - Tile Map Generator
+# Reldens - Tile Map Optimizer

-A tool to generate random maps with pre-defined contents.
+A tool to optimize a tile map JSON, merge multiple tilesheets into a single image only with the used tiles.

 Need some specific feature?